KyberBiom® - the intelligent microbiome diagnostics

 The KyberBiom® diagnostics record the resilience of the intestinal microbiota for the first time.
 With the detection of key organisms from seven functional groups of the microbiota, diagnostics enables the detection of disturbances in the microbial balance.

-This allows an identification of chronic diseases at very early stages.
-Furthermore, effects on the immune system, the mucous membranes and various metabolic processes can be revealed.
+This gives indications of chronic illnesses, sometimes even in the very early stages.
+In addition, with the help of diagnostics, the effects of the disturbances on the immune system, the mucous membrane and various metabolic processes can be estimated.

-KyberBiom® diagnostics extends the KyberKompaktPRO by the following aspects:
+The KyberBiom® diagnostics extend the KyberKompaktPRO by the following aspects: